Sinematic/Sandbox-Desktop/readme.md

-# Blender discovery started there
+# Welcome at my desk

-I created my first ever item on Blender: a burger !
+Hey, what did you expect ? it's lunch time !